-Adderall has been around for a long time in one form or another.
-In fact, it’s even available by prescription to individuals with certain learning disorders and other types of conditions.
-But what is interesting about Adderall is that it’s also a drug with a high potential for abuse.
+Adderall has been around for quite a while.
+It’s available by prescription to individuals with learning disorders and other types of conditions.
+While it may work to support some who need assistance with their ADHD, Adderall has a high potential for abuse.

-There are plenty of people who benefit from the medication, but, unfortunately, there are also people who become addicted to Adderall and many very similar drugs.
-Anyone who knows someone with an Adderall addiction or has one themselves should learn more about Adderall and what its potential abuse entails.
+There are plenty of people who benefit from the medication, but, unfortunately, there are also people who become addicted to Adderall through its misuse.
+Anyone who knows someone with an Adderall addiction or who may have an Adderall addiction themselves would benefit from learning more about Adderall and what its potential abuse entails.

 What Is Adderall?

-Adderall is a name-brand drug that’s a stimulant.
+Adderall is a name-brand stimulant drug.
 This drug is often used to treat ADHD and can sometimes be used to treat narcolepsy, although this is less common.
 In terms of the exact drugs used to make Adderall, more specifically, it’s composed of amphetamines, a type of stimulant, and a type of drug called dextroamphetamine.

 This type of stimulant increases the activity of certain types of neurotransmitters, including norepinephrine and dopamine.
 Adderall is reasonably widely available because doctors commonly prescribe it for ADHD, so it’s relatively easy for people to abuse their prescriptions.

-This medication is also a drug that came out after Ritalin had been on the market for several years.
-Adderall came out in 1996, but it was also a precursor to Vyvanse, which came out in 2007 and comprises lisdexamfetamine dimesylate.
+Adderall came out after Ritalin; Adderall came out in 1996, but it was also a precursor to Vyvanse, which came out in 2007 and comprises lisdexamfetamine dimesylate.
 It’s also a precursor to Concerta, which is methylphenidate.

 The Drug That Improves Cognitive Functioning in the Workplace and School